BBVA/apicheck/docs/docs/quick_start.md

 | send-to-proxy  | 1.0.0                           |
 +--------------------------------------------------+
 ````
-If you want more info about some tool use the info subcommand:
+To get more info about some tool use the *info* subcommand:

 ```console
 $ acp info sensitive-json